Manage your project

 Add users to your project

 Ensure that all members of your organization or group are added to your organization and projects.
-For small groups, using Microsoft Accounts to add users to your organization and projects works fine.
+For small projects, you can invite users to your project or team.

 Larger enterprises may want to consider using Azure Active Directory to manage permissions and user access.
 To learn more, see About organization management.

 Ensure that all members of your organization or group are added to your organization and project.
+For small projects, you can invite users to your project or team.
 Larger organizations may want to consider using Azure Active Directory to keep the maintenance of managing permissions and user access.
 Typically, you should install Azure Active Directory before installing TFS.
 To learn more, see the following articles.